ErickMUOSD/ErickMUOSD/README.md

 A self-motivated student enthusiast in Web Development and Mobile.
 </p>

 ## :technologist: I'm currently working on:

+- Collaborating on a flutter project
 - React Native app
-- Collaborating to a flutter app

 ## ⚡ Tech Stack